danielendeg/nugetpackageupdate/specs/ConversionAPI.md

      {{>account-patientId-partial.hbs}}
     ```
     i.e., it will be prefixed with the account identifier.
-1. Attempt to pre-compile the template.
+1. Attempt to pre-compile (validate) the template.
 1. Store the template in blob storage.

 Possible responses are:
-* `201`: Created
+* `201`: Created, new template stored.
-* `200`: OK, template updated
+* `200`: OK, template updated.
-* `400`: Bad request, with some message indicating why the template could not be compiled and stored.
+* `400`: Bad request, with some message indicating why the template could not be compiled and/or stored.

 ### List templates